aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting Dr Franz Király at f.kiraly@ucl.ac.uk or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting the CoCC via info@sktime.org or by making a pull request to this document on GitHub.

 3 Incident Reporting Guidelines
 -------------------------------